cloudify-cosmo/docs.getcloudify.org/content/agents/configuration.md

 `max_workers`        | integer     | Maximum number of agent workers.
 By default, the value is  `5`.
 See [Auto Scaling]({{< field "autoscale_link" >}}) for further details.
 `disable_requiretty` | boolean     | For Linux based agents, disables the `requiretty` setting in the sudoers file.
 By default, this value is `true`.
 `process_management` | dictionary  | Process management specific configuration.
 See [Process Management](#process-management).
+`network`            | string      | Optional name of the network to use when communicating with the manager.
+The mapping of network names to IPs/hostnames is specified [during bootstrap]({{< relref "installation/bootstrapping.md" >}}#option-2-bootstrapping-a-cloudify-manager).
+If not specified, the manager's `private IP` will be used.
 `env`                | dictionary  | Optional environment variables with which the agent will be started.
 `extra`              | dictionary  | Optional additional low-level configuration details.